-15Park et al., "A Proof Recipe for Linearizability in Relaxed Memory Separation Logic (to appear in PLDI 2024)" [Par+24].

-16Mulder et al., "Diaframe: automated verification of fine-grained concurrent programs in Iris" [MKG22]; Mulder and Krebbers, "Proof Automation for Linearizability in Separation Logic" [MK23]. with histories by encoding histories as auxiliary (ghost) state and by exposing partial, subjective views of the histories to clients.
+15Park et al., "A Proof Recipe for Linearizability in Relaxed Memory Separation Logic (to appear in PLDI 2024)" [Par+24]. with histories by encoding histories as auxiliary (ghost) state and by exposing partial, subjective views of the histories to clients.
 This is similar to our construction of graphs or linear histories.
 Compass can be seen as extending these logics with logical atomicity and RMC.